 Most of us are aware of the importance of taking care of ourselves, however misconceptions about self care still remain.
 While the importance of it is by no means a new concept, taking care of ourselves is a topic that we just can’t talk about enough.
 It deserves every bit of attention we give it, and then some.

-So You can Take Care of Everyone Else, but How About You?
+So You Can Take Care of Everyone Else – What About You?

 So often we get caught up in role the caregiver for other people.
 It’s especially easy to take this on when we’re going through an emotionally traumatic time – when the one that really needs to be cared for is ourselves.
 Sometimes it’s easier to talk ourselves into just getting over something and focusing on rescuing others, instead of properly prioritizing ourselves amidst the struggles of life.